Government guidance has changed but the council is continuing to follow the advice and take precautions against COVID-19.

-Children travelling to school by public bus (either buying their own ticket or given a pass by the council)
+Children travelling to school by public bus (either buying their own ticket or given a pass by the County Council)

 Parents should visit the bus operators’ websites to check the times and routes that will be available.
 In particular parents should note that: